Protect Local Control

 What's happening in the U.S. Territories and Commonwealths?

-Legislative activity for smokefree air is well under way in several of the U.S. Territories and Commonwealths.
+Progress on legislative activity for smokefree air has been happening in several of the U.S. Territories and Commonwealths.

-Commonwealth of Northern Mariana Islands (CNMI): In September 2009, CNMI took a major step forward for public health when it enacted a smokefree law for non-hospitality workplaces and restaurants, which went into effect right away, although the law exempts bars and casinos.
-Unfortunately, a bill has been introduced to weaken parts of the law, so that smoking could be allowed in restaurants and 80% of hotel and motel rooms.
-Currently, efforts are underway by the coalition to speak out against this bill and protect the smokefree law so that CNMI and its employees and visitors can continue breathing smokefree air in many public places and workplaces.
+Commonwealth of Northern Mariana Islands (CNMI): In September 2009, CNMI took a major step forward for public health when a smokefree law for non-hospitality workplaces and restaurants went into effect, although the law exempts bars and casinos.
+Unfortunately, in January 2011, a bill to weaken parts of the law passed the House that would permit smoking in 80% of hotel and motel rooms.
+Efforts are underway by the coalition to speak out against this bill and protect the smokefree law so that CNMI and its employees and visitors can continue breathing smokefree air in many public places and workplaces.